Lolo1883/craftworks-task-schedueler/README.md

 - In the description of this challenge it was mentioned that the processing happening upon calling fetch all endpoint.
 But i added a seperate endpoint where all tasks are processed and you get a summary of how many was processed and how many left for any problem (i simulated that in one case only when processing a task passed its due date)

+"_You can check the API definition in task-schedueler.yaml_"